Snickers: NASCAR

-In NASCAR racing, Snickers (and the rest of the Mars affiliated brands) sponsor Kyle Busch's #18 Toyota for Joe Gibbs Racing.
-Prior to that the brand served as a primary sponsor for Ricky Rudd's #88 Robert Yates Racing Ford as well as an associate sponsor for the team's #38 car driven first by Elliott Sadler and then by David Gilliland, and an associate sponsor for the MB2 Motorsports #36 Pontiac driven by Derrike Cope, Ernie Irvan, Ken Schrader, and others.
-In 1990, Bobby Hillin drove for Stavola Brothers Racing in the #8 Snickers Buick, marking the candy's first appearance as a sponsor; it had since been driven by Rick Wilson and Dick Trickle.
-Mars announced that at the conclusion of the 2022 NASCAR Cup Series season, they will pull their sponsorship from not only Joe Gibbs Racing, but NASCAR entirely.
+In NASCAR racing, Snickers (and the rest of the Mars affiliated brands) sponsored Kyle Busch's No. 18 Toyota for Joe Gibbs Racing.
+Prior to that the brand served as a primary sponsor for Ricky Rudd's No. 88 Robert Yates Racing Ford as well as an associate sponsor for the team's No. 38 car driven first by Elliott Sadler and then by David Gilliland, and an associate sponsor for the MB2 Motorsports No. 36 Pontiac driven by Derrike Cope, Ernie Irvan, Ken Schrader, and others.
+In 1990, Bobby Hillin drove for Stavola Brothers Racing in the No. 8 Snickers Buick, marking the candy's first appearance as a sponsor; it had since been driven by Rick Wilson and Dick Trickle.
+Mars announced that at the conclusion of the 2022 NASCAR Cup Series season, they would pull their sponsorship from not only Joe Gibbs Racing, but NASCAR entirely and it was replaced by Monster Energy.

-FIFA World Cup & UEFA Euro Sponsorship
+FIFA World Cup and UEFA Euro sponsorship

-Snickers was the Official Sponsor of the FIFA World Cup from 1990 until 1998 editions and the UEFA European Championship from 1996 until 2000.
+Snickers was the Official Sponsor of the FIFA World Cup from 1994 until 1998 editions and the 1996 UEFA European Championship.
+Snickers was also the main sponsor of the Champions League in 1992–93 and 1993–94, Asian Cup 2011 and African Cup of Nations 2019.